gollapalliPhaneendra/terraform/README.md

 * **Execution Plans**:Generates and shows execution plans before deploying
 * **Resource Graph**:Builds a graph of all resources and their dependencies
 * **Change Automation**:Automates complex changes

+### What is statefile?
+Why it is important
+State file is like a snapshot of your entire infrastructure's.It keeps track of resource metadata,dependencies and other details required for terraform.